dogweather/rspec-webservice_matchers/README.md

 This [gem](https://rubygems.org/gems/rspec-webservice_matchers) enables you to black-box test a web app's server configuration.
 For example, whether its SSL certificate is correctly configured and not expired.
 It's a tool for doing **Test Driven Devops**.
 (I just made that up.)

+This library takes a very minimalist approach: by simply adding new RSpec matchers, you can use your own RSpec writing style; no new DSL to learn.

 Installation
 ------------
 ```Shell